Take Stargazing to the Next Level at These Dark Sky Campsites

 Sticking with glamping—in Custer, Washington, just 20 minutes from Bellingham—this property boasts multiple sites nestled in a 1-plus-acre pasture highlighted by a rustic barn, evergreen trees, and remarkable night skies.

 Tents include beds, warm blankets and sheets, and wood burning stoves.
 A shared outhouse and hand-washing station, as well as a community picnic table and fire pit, are onsite.
 For a small addition, visitors can also enjoy morning coffee service.
-Prices start at $89 per night.
 Book your stay here.

 Nestled in an inlet on the south Puget Sound between Olympic National Forest and Capitol State Forest are approximately 7 acres of private land beckoning those comfortable with roughing it.

 There is no sewage, water, or electricity, and a lack of toilets means, worst case, that a hole must be dug.
 But if that doesn’t scare you away, the privacy perks alone should be enough to lure you.
 Each booking which includes a fire pit and a 12×12 tent platform, gets the entire property, meaning no other guests will be there.
 Pack in, pack out, and enjoy the peace and quiet of solitude.
-Prices start at $38 per night.
 Book your stay here.